niksauer/country-counter/PLOT_PROMPTS.md

 - Remove any references to `short_name` and set `code` to `None` if it matches `name`

 - Update the plot script to iterate over the locations in the JSON output and infer the state based on the coordinates instead of the fuzzy matched state names

+- Make the output map more legible

+- The ocean doesn't appear blue

+- When mapping states, make the background color transparent and use the current highlight color for the border color

+- Use a lighter color if the entire country is highlighted

+- Update the legend accordingly

+- Make the state borders thinner to not overflow the country

+- Invert the color scheme by using a darker shade for fully visited countries and the same darker shade for the state borders but a lighter shade for the state background

+- Give every country (not state) a unique color and add a second legend to explain each

+- Move the legend in the center below Africa to not overlap any of the major continents

+- Use a darker state border to improve contrast if needed

+- Add a flag to directly draw the country (not state) names on the map.
+Omit the legend in that case

+- There are some warnings in the console output

+- Make the labels smaller to ensure they don't overlap each other

+- Keep the overview legend in all cases

+- Add a flag to color the entire country, regardless of the individual states visited

+- Why does the labeled version appear horizontally compressed compared to the full version?

+- Ensure that both versions are drawn on the same canvas size

+- The title appears to be cut off now

+- Remove the `--visited-color` flag since each country already uses a unique color

+- Remove the `--background-color` flag